MyrTheMoth/Guard-Bot-Plugins/README.md

 The important variables and settings are commented in the code, here's the most important parts:

-- `active`: A Boolean, default false, if true, the bot will kick all new members, no questions asked, can be turned off and on with a `/raidmode on|off` command.
+- `active`: A Boolean, default false, if true, the bot will kick all new members, no questions asked.
 - `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat during raid mode.
 - `feedback`: A Boolean, if true, it provides feedback on why new members are being kicked, default is false.

+### Commands

+Raid Mode usage:
+- `/raidmode argument value`

+Raid Mode arguments:

+- `on` - Enables Raid Mode.
+- `off` - Disables Raid Mode.
+- `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `feedback` - Switches feedback messages on and off, boolean, only accepts true or false.
+- `settings` - Shows the current settings for Raid Mode.

 ## Slow Mode